nvietto/Reactable/README.md

 # Reactable
-Information on the package can be found below
+Information on the package can be found below:

 https://github.com/glin/reactable